 Police +Trading Standards

-Ways to contact North Yorkshire Police's Neighbourhood Policing Team for Eastfield and Filey (Rural Police) - 20 March 2020
+Ways to contact North Yorkshire Police's Neighbourhood Policing Team for Eastfield and Filey (Rural Police) - 20 March 2020 - and remain valid 6 January 2021

 - Still always phone 999 in emergency and 101 to report incidents or crimes.